-Below, we share 12 common misconceptions, things you may not have known and things to expect when applying, to help shed some light on the foster carer process:
+Here are common misconceptions about fostering – things you may not have known and things to expect when applying.

 1. Fostering is more common than you think – Statistics suggest that there are more than 63,000 children living with foster families across the UK.
 Malika Azahri of Norwich is one of these families and says “if you have time and a spare room and want to be a foster carer for the right reasons, go for it” and “seeing foster children smile and experience new things makes it worth it.”